heygrady/react-redux-notes/redux-wordpress.md

 })
 ```

+*Note:* You may notice that we're not adding any additional reducers.
+The WP-API doesn't offer [a direct way to fetch a post by its slug](https://github.com/WP-API/WP-API/issues/456).
+Instead, we have to perform a filter search, which returns an array of results.
+This is actually beneficial for our app because it allows us to use the same reducer for receiving multiple posts as well as receiving a single post by slug.

+*Note:* You may notice that we're not using the demo URL below.
+The WP-API demo has a [peculiar CORS implementation](https://github.com/WP-API/WP-API/issues/2532) that doesn't work in some cases.
+For the purposes of this demo, we're using the URL of a demo server that we're hosting ourselves.
+We can't make any guarantees what that server will return in the future.

+*Note:* Lastly you'll notice that our new saga has a peculiar name: `fetchPostBySlugSaga`.
+This was done to avoid a naming conflict with the `fetchPostBySlug` action creator.
+It may be wise to follow the redux manual and name the action creator `requestPostBySlug` and the saga `fetchPostBySlug`.
+Regardless of your naming scheme, you will inevitably run into issues where your actions creators and sagas have similar names because they represent two parts of the same action.

 1. `getPostBySlug(state)(slug)` is a curried function.
 You might like [reading up on curried functions](https://www.sitepoint.com/currying-in-functional-javascript/).
 What we're doing is giving into the pressure of createSelector to only work directly with the state.
 Using `createSelector(dependentSelectors, computedSelector)` creates a function that only accepts the state and only passes the results of the `dependentSelectors` to the `computedSelector`.
 If you dig deeper into what createSelector is doing it becomes apparent.

   Here's an example of our selector that doesn't memoize anything.
 You might like to [experiment with this example](https://repl.it/CZ8G).